 This Appendix provides some background information concerning the MG-internal generation and forwarding of the stimuli for interlinkage.
 It serves to clarify principle differences between inter- and intra-SEP interlinkage and the timing of vertical H.248 signalling (for interlinkage configurations) versus horizontal bearer control procedures.
 Where there are discrepancies between this Appendix and this Recommendation, the semantics and procedures of the main body of this Recommendation take precedence over those described in this Appendix.

+NOTE – To seplink package version 2: the case of "intra-termination interlinkage" is applicable whenever "intra-SEP interlinkage" specific information is provided in this Appendix.

 II.2 State modelling

 II.2.1 Used model for a single bearer connection endpoint